-The Risk Committee approves the risk policies required as part of the RMS and assists management in defining the content of these to address the management of material risks.
+The Board approves the risk policies required as part of the RMS, on the recommendation of the Risk Committee, and the Risk Committee assists management in defining the content of these to address the management of material risks.
 All material policy changes are subject to Board approval and ongoing review by executive management.
 The requirements and principles of these are set out within the Policy Governance Framework.
 Compliance with regulation, legal and ethical standards is a high priority for the company.